BlueRiverInteractive/robovm-ios-bindings/README.md

 }
 ```

+Copy the library archive file (*.a) into the libs folder of your binding project.

 Now we are ready to create the bindings!

 ### Binding classes

 First of all we will create a Java class for every Objective-C interface.
 Typically this is one class per header file.
 To be sure, open up each header (.h) file and check if it contains a line starting with `@interface`.
-The name after `@interface` will become the class name, the name after the colon will become the extended class and the name(s) between the angle brackets (if any) will become implemented interfaces.
+The name after `@interface` will become the class name, the name after `:` will become the extended class and the name(s) between the angle brackets `<>` (if any) will become implemented interfaces.
 The syntax would look like this:

 > @interface **ClassName** : **ExtendedClassName**<*ImplementedInterfaceName*>